fiesta/apidocs/message-middleware-api.rst

 ------

-If your message hook returns any non-2xx status code, or if our attempt to reach your message hook causes a time-out (right now Fiesta waits up to 10 seconds for a response), the message will be processed by the normal Fiesta message-handling workflow.
+If your message hook returns any non-2xx status code, or if our attempt to reach your message hook causes a time-out, the message will be processed by the normal Fiesta message-handling workflow.

 Security / Authorization
 ------------------------